kokkos/kokkos-kernels/docs/source/API/sparse/sort_crs.rst

 :entries: Entries view of the CRS matrix.
 :values: Values view of the CRS matrix.
 :numCols: Number of columns in the matrix (optional).
-:option: Sorting strategy (optional, defaults to `SortType::DEFAULT`).
+:option: Sorting strategy (optional, defaults to `SortAlgorithm::DEFAULT`).

 .. _sort_bsr_matrix: